ustasb/dotfiles/README.md

 # Brian Ustas's Dot/Configuration Files

 ## Installing Dotfiles
-Run the Rakefile to distribute the .bashrc, .bash_profile, .vimrc and .vim/ into the home directory.
+Use the Rakefile to distribute the .bashrc, .bash_profile, .vimrc and .vim/ into the home directory.

-It will overwrite any equivalents!
+See `rake -T` for commands.

 ## OS X
 Import the custom solarized_dark.terminal theme into Terminal.app.
 It's based off [this][1] and has only been tested on Mountain Lion.